 The tākoketai breeding success rate rebounded this season compared to the poor, weather-impacted 2022/23 season with the 2023/24 fledging success rate on Aotea being 72.5%; 0.7% higher than the 29year average (71.8%).
-The fledgling success within the census grids was marginally lower (71.7%) than overall breeding success, but still higher than the 29-year average of 71.6% for the census grids.
-It is important to continue to monitor the tākoketai population on Aotea as the known age breeding population continue to age (increasing from an average of 6.1 years to 13.6 years since the 2002/03 season).
+The fledgling success within the census grids was slightly lower (71.7%) than overall breeding success, but still higher than the 29-year average of 71.6% for the census grids.
+It is important to continue to monitor the takoketai population on Aotea as the breeding population continue to age (increasing from an average of 6.1 years to 13.6 years since the 2002/03 season).
+As discussed in previous reports (Bell et al. 2022a), the age structure of the tākoketai population may contribute to an overall negative difference between the census grid burrows and all study burrows combined on Aotea.
 Breeding success and reproductive performance in long-lived seabirds is affected by age, age at first reproduction, senescence, and experience (Aubry et al. 2009, Limmer & Becker 2010).
+The age distribution between burrows within and outside the census grids were similar, but there was some disparity between birds of known and estimated age (i.e., known ages were more uniformly distributed whereas estimated ages peaked towards younger birds.
 The oldest known aged bird still being caught at the colony is 36 (banded as a chick in 1988 by Dr. Mike Imber) as a successful breeder.
 Another bird banded as a chick in 1989 (now 35 years old) was also caught again this season as a failed breeder; this bird has been caught every year since the 1995/96 breeding season.
 During the 2023/24 season two returned chicks were re-captured from the 2019/20 breeding season, at age 3.6 and 3.8, a year earlier than the typical return age.
 The average age of first return for all birds recaptured on Aotea is 6.9 years.
 Only an average of 10.5% of all cohorts banded on Aotea return to the Hirakimata colony to replace the aging breeding birds.
-Future, in-depth modelling on the effect of age, age difference in pairs, experience on breeding success will be needed to understand this relationship in tākoketai.
+Future, in-depth modelling on the effect of age, age difference in pairs, experience on breeding success will be needed to understand this relationship in black petrels.